bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

-# The 'config' command
+# The 'set' command

-The config command can be used to control the configuration parameters for the entire Diagram.
-This set includes the previous discussed viewport width and height, and the unit.
+The set command can be used to control the configuration parameters for the entire Diagram.
+The change becomes new default for all future commands.

-However, there are additional configuration parameters.
-These parameters should be set at the beginning of the Diagram, before any drawing commands, in order to maintain consistencies.
-Changing these configuration parameters in the middle of other drawing commands are not recommended and may result in distorted picture.

-    \config linesize 1
+    \set linesize : 1
-    \config linecolor red
+    \set linecolor : red

+In addition, it can be set to an integer or float if an equal-sign is used.

+    \set linesize = 1

+The expression following the equal sign is the same as that of the \var command.
+In the following example the "linecolor" config param is set to "fill3".

+    \set linecolor = @"fill" 3

 # Specifying colors